littlebearapps/gatekeeper/docs/GATEKEEPER-IMPLEMENTATION-PLAN.md

   }

   async reportError(error, context) {
-    // Report to Logger for all publishers await ErrorLogger.report({ ...error, context });
+    // Report to CloakPipe for all publishers await ErrorCloakPipe.report({ ...error, context });
   }
 }
 ```